ChrisCoffey/Articles/content/standalone/currently_reading.md

 If you're ever curious what I'm currently reading, this is an up-to-date record of the half-finished books scattered around my home.

-#### The 4 Disciplines of Execution
+#### Make it Clear
-About five years ago I had a very bad experience with Wildly Important Goals (WIGs).
-It wasn't until earlier this year that I learned of this book by McChesney, Covey, and Hurling.
-I grabbed a copy largely because they convinced Clayton Christensen to write the forward for it, although I'm also curious how far my own experience with WIGs diverges from the prescription.
+A collection of bite-sized chapters about effective communication from a long-time MIT professor.
+Thus far it's been excellent, although much of the content focuses on presentations which are not relevant to me right now.

-#### Designing Data Intensive Applications
+#### Functional Domain Design
 I'm working through this as part of a book club with a colleague.
-I started reading the PDF version, but I can't get through ebooks on a laptop/monitor so I ended up grabbing the paper copy.
-I'm a big fan of databases, and thus far I've been impressed by how much depth this book brings.
+It purports to be a practical guide to software architecture, from a functional perspective

-#### Writing to Learn
+#### Left Hand of Darkness
-William Zissner's book arguing that writing and thinking are one in the same.
-I enjoy his writing, and the argument isn't half bad either.
+Apparently one of Ursula K. Le Guin's best books, so I'm excited to give it a read